Concordium/concordium.github.io/source/shared/net/desktop-wallet/change-restake-settings.rst

 #.
 You can change the staked amount, if desired.
 Select whether you want to restake earnings or not, and then select **Continue**.

+..
+Note:: If you reduce the staked amount, a :ref:`cool-down<glossary-cool-down-period>` period applies.
+See :ref:`Update baker stake<change-baker-stake>` for more information.

-#.
-A message says **Waiting for device.
+5. A message says **Waiting for device.
 Please connect your Ledger**.
 Connect the Ledger device to the computer and enter your PIN on Ledger device.

-#.
-Press the right button to navigate to the **Concordium** app, and then press both buttons to open the app.
+6. Press the right button to navigate to the **Concordium** app, and then press both buttons to open the app.
 The Ledger device says **Concordium is ready**.
 Wait for the message **Ledger Nano S is ready** in the Desktop Wallet and select **Submit**.

-#.
-On the Ledger device, a message says **Review transaction**.
+7. On the Ledger device, a message says **Review transaction**.
 Verify that the sender account is correct and navigate to the right.
 The Ledger either says **Restake earnings Yes** or **Restake earnings No**, depending on what you've selected.
 Navigate to the right.

-#.
-The Ledger device says **Sign transaction**.
+8. The Ledger device says **Sign transaction**.
 Press both buttons to sign the transaction.
 The Ledger device says **Concordium is ready**.

-#.
-In the Desktop Wallet, you can see that the transaction has been submitted to the chain.
+9. In the Desktop Wallet, you can see that the transaction has been submitted to the chain.
 Select **Finish**.

 Change restake settings (Multi-signature account)
 =================================================